-There are so many small steps you can take to reducing your carbon footprint, including the use of energy-efficient appliances, insulating your home to reduce heating and air conditioning costs, and providing guests with information around how to eat and shop locally throughout their stay.
+There are so many small steps you can take to reduce your carbon footprint, including the use of energy-efficient appliances, insulating your home to reduce heating and air conditioning costs, and providing guests with information about how to eat and shop locally throughout their stay.
 All of these changes add up to make a big difference, and we’re here to help you on your sustainability journey.

 In 2019, we started working with ecollective, an independent consultancy in London focused on helping businesses to become more sustainable.
 They helped us come up with a list of recommendations that will drastically reduce the carbon footprint of a home, without having a huge impact on the day-to-day runnings of your business.